 VR/5D movie are not all the same

-Two-seat simulators, 180-degree screens, virtual reality head mounted displays, 5D theaters that can host hundreds of visitors, virtual coasters: these are just some of the hardware platforms you can use immersive films with.
+Two-seat simulators, 180-degree screens, virtual reality head mounted displays, 5D theaters that can host hundreds of visitors, coaster experiences: these are just some of the hardware platforms you can use immersive films with.
 As a matter of fact, video contents can be used in theme parks, aquariums, zoos, malls, family entertainment centers, museums, archeological parks, cultural areas.

 There is no such thing as a single solution that everybody can use.
 On the contrary, you have to carefully analyze the context case by case to understand what kind of content you have to use.